Federal, Sindh information ministers at loggerheads over Karachi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-However, the minister said that it was still being hoped that opposition would support the FATF legislation, saying, “I urge members of Parliament to keep in view the interest of the country”.
+However, the minister said that it was still being hoped that opposition would support the FATF legislation.
+“I urge members of parliament to keep in view the interest of the country”.

+The minister again said that the opposition parties were raising hue and cry as they wanted that nobody should ask them about their theft.

 He contended that looking at all the things they were asking for, instead of giving useful advice and giving their own strategy, they sometimes announce the APC through their negative politics, which will not happen.
 He said that if there was an APC, it would be only symbolic because it has no power, no unity among them and there is malice against each other.